MLB Awards: Astros' Jose Altuve named 2017 AL MVP, crushes Aaron Judge

 Altuve is the second Astros player to win a league MVP award

-For the second straight season, the league MVP is a reigning World Series champion.
+For the second straight season, a league MVP is a reigning World Series champion.

-Thursday night MLB and the Baseball Writers Association of America announced Astros second baseman Jose Altuve has won the 2017 American League Most Valuable Player award.
-Altuve and the Astros of course clinched the first World Series title in franchise history earlier this month.
+Major League Baseball and the Baseball Writers Association of America announced Astros second baseman Jose Altuve won the 2017 American League Most Valuable Player award Thursday.
+Altuve and the Astros clinched the first World Series title in franchise history earlier this month.
 Last year Cubs third baseman Kris Bryant was named NL MVP after winning the World Series.

 Altuve picked up 27 of a possible 30 first-place votes, beating Yankees right fielder Aaron Judge, the unanimous AL Rookie of the Year, by a 405-279 margin.
 Judge earned two first-place votes as well as 27 second-place votes and one for third place.
 Indians infielder Jose Ramirez placed third.